-“Economically, [retirees] eliminate a monthly payment as well as the rate of interest they are paying, and can reallocate that cash flow towards savings,” said John Piershale, a wealth advisor at Piershale Financial Group in Crystal Lake, Ill.
+“Economically, (retirees) eliminate a monthly payment as well as the rate of interest they are paying and can reallocate that cash flow towards savings,” said John Piershale, wealth advisor and CEO at Piershale Financial Group in Crystal Lake, Illinois.

 1. Determine your retirement income.

 Hopefully, somewhere in your decision to purchase a home, you devised a realistic plan to pay for it.
 Granted, it’s easy to lose sight, particularly in those early days of homeownership.